nkcr/parallella-computing/simple-epiphany/data-from-host-to-eCore/README.md

-The host activates the eCore.
-The eCore wait for a local variable to be changed the host can select which eCore to activate setting the eCore local variable.
+This example uses a shared buffer to send data to every eCores, or uses local eCores' memory to send data to single eCores.

 to run :
 `./build.sh && ./main.elf`